minusnine/ericgar.com/content/post/nyc-marathon-2025/index.md

 for workouts and long runs.
 Plus, I was able to watch a bunch more of the Tour de France in July.

-I also largely didn’t do any doubles, instead choosing to focus on finishing some house improvements.
+I also largely didn’t do any doubles.
+I instead focused on starting and even finishing some house improvements.

-As the weeks wore on, despite knowing that the key part of the Pfitz plans is the mid-week “medium” long run of mostly 14-15 miles, I grew concerned that the Pfitz plans had very little speed work.
-Still, I stuck to the plan and trusted the process, reassuring myself that race specificity is likely the best training and that I still had endurance stamina to build after taking several months off earlier in the year.
+As the weeks wore on, I grew concerned that the Pfitz plans had very little speed work, despite knowing that the key part of the Pfitz plans is the mid-week “medium” long run of mostly 14-15 miles, I stuck to the plan and trusted the process, reassuring myself that race specificity is the best training and that I still had endurance stamina to build after taking several months off earlier in the year.

 I ran the Boulderthon Half Marathon at the end of September as my tune-up race and as only my second race of the year.
+It went decently, finishing in 1:25:36, 37 seconds off of a PR (both races at altitude).
+This was a decent sign.

 {{< img flatirons.jpg "A common view at the start of runs during this build.
 This will never get old." >}}